dvanmosselbeen/dvm-docs/Programming/Python/Python3/python3.md

 ### Vim

-Vim has some plugins to help when witting Python code ...
+Vim has some plugins to help when witting Python code...

 ## Python tools